Science and pharmaceuticals is a key industry in the UK - meaning that there's always a demand for talented graduates…

-Scientific jobs exist in the Department for the Environment, Food and Rural Affairs (DEFRA), the Ministry of Defence (MOD), local government and the NHS.
+Jobs within science and pharmaceuticals also exist in public sector bodies such as the Department for Environment, Food & Rural Affairs (DEFRA), the Ministry of Defence (MOD), local government and the National Health Service (NHS).
 You could also work in a university, research organisation or an environmental consultancy.

 What's it like working in the sector?

-- opportunities to further your interest in science through academic research or an industrial R&D role.
+- the opportunity to complete academic research or undertake an industrial R&D role.

 To find out more about typical salaries and working conditions in your chosen career, see job profiles.